View character profile for: Alexis Greyriver

 The mercenary quietly sighed.
 She knew thinking fatalistically did not help things in the slightest, but it was getting increasingly difficult not to.
 Even so, there was still plenty of grim determination to keep her going.

-When they finally arrived at the outskirts of the even further expanded Lowood, the sun had already set and nightly darkness was beginning to rush in.
+When they finally arrived at the outskirts of the even further expanded Lowood, it was approaching late afternoon.
 They left their horses at a stall and continued on foot, hoods drawn up and hiding their faces from immediate recognition.

 They found themselves in good company.